Posted on 27 April 2020, updated on 21 October 2022.

 Overall, my opinion is that GitHub Actions is worth a try.
 Whether this is the automation system best suited for your team depends on your specific needs.

-To get you started with GitHub Actions, Padok provides a hand-on tutorial where you can build a workflow that automatically tests, builds, releases, and deploys a simple microservice.
-The tutorial is available on GitHub, click here!
+To get you started with GitHub Actions, Padok provides a hand-on tutorial where you can build a GitHub action workflow that automatically builds, tests, releases, and deploys a simple microservice.
+The tutorial is available on GitHub!

 In addition to this tutorial, I am giving a live online introduction [in French] to using GitHub Actions for CI/CD.
 The training session is on Thursday, April 30th at noon, Paris time.
 Register for the event below 👇